Savor the bold flavors of our Steak and Shrimp Fried Rice Supreme—packed with juicy steak, succulent shrimp, and savory rice perfection.

 How long does Steak and Shrimp Fried Rice Supreme last in the fridge?

-Store in an airtight container in the refrigerator for 3 to 4 days per USDA food safety guidelines.
-This dish freezes well for 2-3 months.
-Reheat in a skillet over medium heat with a bit of oil or butter to restore texture, or microwave, stirring halfway through.
+In my experience, store in an airtight container in the refrigerator for 3 to 4 days per USDA food safety guidelines.
+This dish also freezes well for up to 2-3 months.
+To reheat, use a skillet over medium heat with a bit of oil or butter, or microwave, stirring halfway through.

 Can I substitute butter in this recipe?